 The purpose of the Regulation is to protect the freedoms and fundamental rights of individuals with regard to processing of personal data carried out by EU institutions and bodies.

 It determines the principles to be respected by EU institutions (lawfulness, fairness, purpose, proportionality and security), the obligations of the persons processing personal data (data controllers) and the rights of individuals whose personal data are processed (data subjects), in particular those working for the institutions.
-The Regulation provides for the appointment of a Data Protection Officer (DPO) in each institution and also for the appointment of the European Data Protection Supervisor (EDPS) at European level.
+The Regulation provides for the appointment of a data protection officer in each institution and also for the appointment of the European Data Protection Supervisor at European level.

 EMCDDA implementing rules

 The Management Board of the EMCDDA adopted on 4 July 2008 further implementing rules of Regulation (EC) No 45/2001.
-They deal mainly with the duties of the Data Protection Officer.
+They deal mainly with the duties of the data protection officer.
+These implementing rules shall be updated as soon as possible to take into account Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018.

 Data Protection Officer